Do I Have to Go to Court?

-Ironically, a strong personal injury litigation team works to your advantage even if you never intend to set foot in a courtroom.
+Ironically, a strong litigation team can work to your advantage even if you never intend to set foot in a courtroom.

 Why Do I Want a Law Firm With an Experienced Litigation Practice?